USA and the UK

 Conditional residence can be removed and the applicant will be able to gain permanent resident status if they file Form I-829 (Petition by Investor to Remove Conditions on Permanent Resident Status) within 90 days of their conditional residence expiration.
 This form will be approved if the applicant can adequately show that they have invested or are continuing to invest in a commercial enterprise that investment resulted in jobs created.

-Once the EB-5 visa holder has lawful permanent resident status, they can freely live, work and study in the United States with their green card that lasts for 10 years and can be renewed indefinitely.
+Once the EB-5 visa holder has lawful permanent resident status, they can freely live, work and study in the United States with their green card which lasts for 10 years and can be renewed indefinitely.
 If they choose to do so, the applicant can apply for United States citizenship after 5 years of continuous residence.

 What documents are needed for the EB-5 visa?